System

 What is a Cure Forest?

-The contemporary idea of Pinewoods as a Cure Forest draws from two related traditions: the European spa town tradition of cure landscapes and the Japanese practice of shinrin-yoku, often translated as forest bathing.
+Pinewoods belongs to a much wider tradition of landscapes shaped around health.
+Its contemporary identity as a Cure Forest draws together the European spa town tradition of therapeutic landscapes and the Japanese practice of shinrin-yoku, often translated as forest bathing.

 Across European spa towns, woodland, gardens, promenades and fresh air were key components of the wider culture of health.
 In Germany, the idea of the Kurwald, or cure forest, developed around the use of woodland environments for rest, prevention, recreation and wellbeing.